Monday, July 27, 2020

 BLACK FOLKS ARE "THINGS", NOT HUMANS

 “I can’t breathe”.
 Repeat until your mind has traveled all the way back to the first day Africans were enslaved in America.
-The knee of White slave masters were on their necks.
-The lives of slaves and unshackled slave were on lease from day one, like that of Black women, men and boys today.
+The knees of White slave masters were on their necks.
+The lives of unshackled slaves were on lease from day one, like that of Black women, men and boys today.
 The end date of the lease was/is determined by White cops with badges, gun and a pair of working knees for choking.

 Historian, author, editor and activist W. E. B. DuBois said: “The slave went free, stood for a brief moment in the sun, and then moved back again toward slavery”.